EGO4D/Ego-Exo4D-docs/docs/benchmarks/relations/translation.md

 * Ego track prediction requires predicting the segmentation mask of an object in the unobserved ego frames given the object masks in an observed exo clip.

         Input:
+          - Exocentric video clip
+          - Object segmentation masks in the Exocentric view

         Output:
+          - Object segmentation masks in the Egocentric view

 * Ego clip generation must generate the image values (i.e., RGB) within the given ground-truth ego mask by making use of the exo clip and the object masks in those frames.

         Input:
+          - Exocentric video clip
+          - Object segmentation masks in the Exocentric view
+          - Object segmentation masks in the Egocentric view

         Output:
+          - RGB pixel values synthesizing object's appearance in Egocentric view

 This decomposition effectively splits the problem into two tasks: 1) predicting the location and shape of the object in the ego clip, and 2) synthesizing its appearance given the ground-truth position.